Skip to content

 Deploying a fact table

-During development, Flink SQL developers use the makefile: see recipe to deploy statement.
+During development, Flink SQL developers use the makefile: see this recipe to deploy statement.
 While preparing for staging or integration tests, it may be relevant to deploy a full pipeline from a sink table.
 For example SREs want to deploy the sink fct_order table.
 To make the DML running successfuly, as it joins two tables, both tables need to be created.
 So the tool needs to walk up the hierarchy to deploy parents, up to the source.
 The white colored topic and Flink statements are currently running, tables and topics have messages.
 Before deploying the fct_order dml, the tool needs to assess what are the current parents table running.
 If there are missing tables, the tool needs to deploy those, taking into consideration parents of parents.
 For example, for the int_table_1 which is not created, the tool needs first to run the DDL src_table_1 and any DML for src_table_1. (in the test the dml of the sources are just inserting records, but in real project, those DMLs may consume from an existing Kafka topic created via CDC), thne run the int_table_1 DDL and DML, to finally deploy the fct_order DDL and DML.

 Sink table deployment - with parent deployment